Georgia State vs. Ball State Camellia Bowl NCAA Football Odds, Plays and Insights | December 25, 2021

 - The Panthers and their opponents have scored an average of 56.4 points per game in 2021, 5.4 more than Saturday's total.

-- In 2021, games involving the Cardinals have averaged a total of 56.0 points, 5.0 more than the set over/under in this contest.
+- In 2021, games involving the Cardinals have averaged a total of 56.0 points, 5.0 more than the set total in this contest.

 Georgia State Stats and Trends

-- Georgia State has eight wins against the spread in 12 games this year.

-- The Panthers have been favored by 6 points or more five times this season and are 4-1 ATS in those matchups.
+- The Panthers are 4-1 ATS when favored by 6 points or more this season.

-- Georgia State's games this year have hit the over in 50% of its opportunities (six times in 12 games with a set point total).
+- Georgia State's games this year have gone over the point total in 50% of its opportunities (six times in 12 games with a set point total).

-- Georgia State is 4-1 against the spread and 5-0 overall this season when the team puts up more than 26.5 points.
+- When Georgia State records more than 26.5 points, it is 4-1 against the spread and 5-0 overall.

-- In games that Georgia State amasses more than 415.7 yards, the team is 3-1 against the spread and 4-0 overall.
+- Georgia State is 3-1 against the spread and 4-0 overall when the team churns out over 415.7 yards.

 - The Panthers have 15 giveaways this season, while the Cardinals have 19 takeaways .